yugr/rust-slides/features/cons/panics/README.md

 [No-panic Rust](https://blog.reverberate.org/2025/02/03/no-panic-rust.html)
 approach is about rigorously removing _all_ panic calls from your program.

-Ideally panics should be moved to cold functions to reduce overhead but this is [not done](https://github.com/rust-lang/rust/issues/111866) now.
+Ideally panics should be moved to cold functions by compiler to reduce overhead but this is [not done](https://github.com/rust-lang/rust/issues/111866) now.

 Outline panics via techniques like [this](https://www.reddit.com/r/rust/comments/1fdzu7z/comment/lmqfb49/):